This post was originally published in March 2019. Updated in January 2023.

-Clammy hands or sweaty hands are a common stressful problem.
 A lot of people have sweaty hands and they just do not why or how to treat it.
-There are some possible factors that can cause your hands to sweat.
-Hyperhidrosis is a health condition that usually causes clammy hands.
+Some possible factors like Hyperhidrosis cause clammy hands.

-Sweaty hands can affect work productivity and personal relationships.
-So you should know the cause of your clammy hands as there are available ways that can help you get sweating under control.
-To find the best treatment you should first understand what causes clammy hands.
+So you should know the cause of your clammy hands and the available methods that help get sweating under control.
+To find the best treatment, you should first understand what causes clammy hands.

-Researchers don’t know the exact cause of excessive sweating in palms and feet.
-And why it also starts.
+Researchers don’t know the exact cause of excessive sweating in palms and feet or why it starts.
 Some doctors think the hyperactive sympathetic nervous system causes clammy hands.

 - Patients start to sweat excessively when they’re younger than 25 years old.